 If you're getting our free MP3 files, we'll take your new mastered files, and send them through our compression engines to produce MP3 files.
 Audio files get converted to MP3 (192kbps), where we hand-write all the ID3 data stored with the files, using the data we collected in the first step.
 These files will playback on the majority of media devices, and are significantly smaller, as modern compression engines achieve better sounding audio in less disc space.

 The compressed computer files are zipped into a single archive, then uploaded to our web site for 24/7 pickup.
 We'll send another email notifying the customer of the archives' availability and the proper URL to download it.

 If the resulting archive is over 250mb, as a convenience to our customers, we'll copy the MP3 and MP4 files onto a Data DVD and ship it back to you with your media, rather having you try to download a large cumbersome file and clog your home network.
 The Data DVD can be used to copy the files onto your home computer for inclusion into your media library.

-We then design the media artwork and print a permanent marking onto the high-quality name-brand blank CD or DVD media, making it easy to read and identify.
+We then design the media artwork and print a permanent marking onto the high-quality name-brand blank CD media, making it easy to read and identify.
 Burned media is double-checked before being stored in its final delivery form; either a jewel-case or envelope.
 If you upgraded to our Collectors' Edition versions, we'll produce the full-color jewel-case art and design a custom full-color imprint for your media.